bmurrtech/how-to-homelab/how-to_flux_proxmox_node.md

-# Create a VM for PfSense
+# Create a VM for PfSense (Optional)
+> For a more robus guide no pfSense, see https://github.com/bmurrtech/how-to-homelab/blob/main/how-to_pfsense.md
 1. Download/upload an .iso of PfSense to the local [pve] disk of the node (click on the node > local [pve]> ISO > search for download under templates or upload the .iso).
 1. Click on the node (i.e. "pve" or whatever you named it when first installing ProxMox).
 1. Click on Network > Create > Linux Bridge.